Faecalibacterium prausnitzii (Next-Generation Probiotic)

 Mucin adherence (some strains)

-Martin 2017 — some F. prausnitzii strains demonstrated mucin adherence, which would favor implantation and persistence in the mucus layer where the strain exerts barrier and immune effects most directly.
+Some F. prausnitzii strains demonstrate mucin adherence, which would favor implantation and persistence in the mucus layer where the strain exerts barrier and immune effects most directly.

 6